 The Exodus from Israel’s Whoring in Egypt

 What do we know about the 215 years Israel stayed in Egypt?
 And what caused the Exodus and did all Israel leave Egypt?
 And what or whom did they worship in Egypt?
-In this article we will study the upsetting matter of what abominations the Israelites committed against YHVH.
+In this article we will study the upsetting matter of the abominations the Israelites committed against YHVH.

 In the article Will All Israel Return? (the reader is encourage to read also the related article When Will Israel Return?) we studied that the Israelites defiled themselves with the abominations and the idols of Egypt.
 They rebelled against the Almighty and He resolved to pour out His wrath on them to complete His displeasure against them in the midst of the land of Egypt, as we read in Eze 20:5-8.

 Thus said the Master Yehovah, “On the day when I chose Israel and lifted My hand in an oath to the seed of the house of Ya’akov and made Myself known to them in the land of Egypt, I lifted My hand in an oath to them, saying, ‘I am Yehovah your Elohim.’
 On that day I lifted My hand in an oath to them, to bring them out of the land of Egypt into a land that I had searched out for them, flowing with milk and honey, the splendor of all lands.
 And I said to them, ‘Each one of you, throw away the abominations which are before his eyes, and do not defile yourselves with the idols of Egypt!
 I am Yehovah your Elohim.’
 But they rebelled against Me, and would not obey Me.
 All of them did not throw away the abominations which were before their eyes, nor did they forsake the idols of Egypt.
 So, I resolved to pour out My wrath on them to complete My displeasure against them in the midst of the land of Egypt.
 (Eze 20:5-8)